 The difference between owners and registered keepers

 When shopping for cheap car insurance, quotes can be higher if the owner of a vehicle is not the same person as the registered keeper.
-For example, if you drive a company car or if you own the car but your children drive it.
-This is particularly important when looking for a quote online as most internet quotations require the owner and registered keeper to be the same person (or partners).
+For example, if you drive a company car, or if you own the car but your children drive it.
+This is particularly important when looking for prices online, as most internet quotes require the owner and registered keeper to be the same person (or partners).

 How you use your car

-It is important to tell your insurer how you use your car.
-If you give the wrong use, for example, say you only use you car for commuting and then have an accident while on the way to a business meeting, the insurer will not pay out.
-Car insurance firms will let you add business use when you need it for a small fee.
+It’s important to tell your insurer how you use your car.
+If you give the wrong use, the insurer will not pay out.
+For example, if you say you only use the car for commuting, and then have an accident while on the way to a business meeting.
+Car insurance companies will let you add ‘business use’ when you need it for a small fee.

 Types of use

-When compiling cheap car insurance quotes, brokers rate your car under one of four categories of use.
-Cars which only have social, domestic or pleasure-related uses tend to qualify for cheap car insurance as the more the car is used, the higher the premium will be.
+When compiling cheap car insurance quotes, insurers rate your car under one of four categories of use.
+Cars which only have social, domestic or pleasure-related uses tend to qualify for cheap car insurance.
+The more the car is used, the higher the premium will be.